 stellar and planetary atmospheres, habitability of extra-solar

 planets, and astrobiology.

-As of today, we know more than 800 confirmed planets that orbit other
+As of today, we know about 1700 confirmed planets that orbit other

 stars outside our solar system.